ms/buildtogether.tech/fairness/index.md

 These guidelines apply to your school and your courses as well.
 Are course descriptions and course websites inclusive?
 Are instructors required to use blinded grading to ensure that personal likes and dislikes don't affect grades?
-If the answers are "no", the next questions to ask is, "How can we fix this?"
+If the answers are "no", what can you and your classmates do to fix things?

 <div class="callout" markdown="1">